-March being the Women’s History Month, it is a perfect opportunity to celebrate the talented historical female authors.
+March being Women’s History Month, it is a perfect opportunity to celebrate talented historical female authors.
 Why just authors and not any other occupation?
 Because I love reading and I strongly feel that the work of female authors has been discredited for way too long.
 Now is the time that we go back in time to rediscover their work and credit them for all they did.
 So let’s get started.

 Let me put this straight first, it is not just America, Britain, or Europe.
-Struggle for gaining acknowledgment and equal rights was a global issue across all the continents.
+The struggle for gaining acknowledgment and equal rights was a global issue across all continents.
 Some rose above it gradually some are still fighting the demons of oppression of women.

 History of American Female Authors

-In the 17th century, women in American were imperiled to the same lawful consequences that of witchcraft if they so much so ‘wore heels to lure a man into marriage’.
+In the 17th century, women in America were imperiled to the same lawful consequences that of witchcraft if they so much so ‘wore heels to lure a man into marriage’.
 By the descent of the 18th century, the new progressive American law permitted married women to own property and business in case their men were incapacitated for some reason.

-It was seen befitting for the reason that women were not necessarily the bread earner of the family and were financially supported by a male family member.
+It was seen as befitting for the reason that women were not necessarily the bread earner of the family and were financially supported by a male family member.
 The feminists argued that this thinking was making women dependent on men and thus hindering their independence.
 To state the obvious, his practice was largely unfair and demeaning towards women.
 In the 1960s laws were established to abolish the sex-based disparity in wages.
 In those times the females author made less money than their male counterparts.
 This was partly also because of the prejudiced book audience held against female authors at that time.

 James Tiptree Jr.